khubabshams/minesweeper/README.md

 1. Display the greeting message.

 2. Inquiring about the user's account and providing the options "log in" and "sign up."
-    - (2.1) If the user enters "1" for login, he will be asked to enter his email and password.
+    - (2.1) If the user enters "1" for login, he will be asked to enter his credentials.
-    - (2.2) If the user enters "2" signup, he will be asked to enter his name, email address, and password with confirmation, and a record will be created as a result.
+    - (2.2) If the user enters "2" signup, he will be asked to enter data, and a record will be created as a result.
     - (2.3) The authentication process runs after both of the above options to make sure the user has an account; if authentication fails, inform the user of the wrong email or password and go to "Step 2.1.
 Login."

 3. Display the main menu and await the user's choice (1. start, 2. rules, 3. about).